amibug/cookie/README.md

 ```js
 cookies({ token: '42' });
 ```

-> We make the assumption that you want a cookie instead of a session, so cookies.js will set the expiration to 100 days by default.
-Set `cookies.expires = 0` as seen in [the options](#options) to use session cookies

-You can also set other complex data and it will be json-encoded saved and retrieved properly:

 ```js
 var userdata = { email: 'test@test.com', token: '42' };
 cookies({ user: userdata });